-- Finish reading The Eagle of the Ninth. - Define vocabulary words and use them to demonstrate the four sentence types. - Take a spelling quiz. - Provide examples of different sentence structures. - Explain the difference between coordinating and subordinating conjunctions. - Answer questions about the plot and characters in The Eagle of the Ninth.
+- Define vocabulary words and use them to demonstrate the four sentence types. - ☐ Take a spelling quiz. - Provide examples of different sentence structures. - Explain the difference between coordinating and subordinating conjunctions. - Answer questions about the plot and characters in The Eagle of the Ninth.